mrkkrp/markkarpov.com/tutorial/megaparsec.md

   -> m a               -- ^ Resulting expression parser
 ```

 Let's start with the term parser.
-It is helpful to think about term as a box
+It is helpful to think of a term as a box
-that that is to be considered as an indivisible whole by the expression
+that is to be treated as an indivisible whole by the expression-parsing
-parsing algorithm when it works with things like associativity and
+algorithm when it works with things like associativity and precedence.
+In our
-precedence.
-In our case there are three things that fall into this category:
+case there are three things that fall into this category: variables, integers,
-variables, integers, and entire expressions in parentheses.
-Using the
+and entire expressions in parentheses.
+Using the definitions from previous
-definitions from previous chapters we can define the term parser as:
+chapters, we can define the term parser as:

 ```haskell
 pVariable :: Parser Expr